 Score: 5

 Connecticut has multiple multi-family buildings; space heating energy loss through air leakage can represent 25% of the energy requirements.
+19% of housing units in Connecticut are in multifamily buildings (more than 5 units), with a third of those in buildings with more than 50 units.

-More superficially, the target market is existing multi-family buildings that are undergoing a major renovation as the measure requires that the targeted units are empty and undergo a pre and post air leakage measurement.
+More superficially, the target market is existing multi-family buildings that are undergoing a major renovation as the measure requires that the targeted units be empty and undergo a pre and post air leakage measurement.

-Track Record with other Program Administrators
+Track Record with Other Program Administrators

 Score: 4

 The measure is documented in Minnesota and Illinois’s TRM.
-There is no programtargeting specifically this measure.
-Incentives for the measure is available through other performance-based air sealing.
+There is no program specifically targeting this measure.
+Incentives for the measure are available through other performance-based air sealing.

 Minnesota TRM: MF Aerosol Air Sealant